 - 1 cup Salt ( The salt is really the main ingredient that creates the additional moisture in the pork crazy right?
 But works all so well…and the pork will not be salty

-- 12-15 Sprigs of Fresh Thyme Dried works also, just crush the thyme in your hands first to release the natural oils
+- 12-15 sprigs Fresh Thyme Dried works also, just crush the thyme in your hands first to release the natural oils

-- 5-6 cloves Star Anise Lightly crushed (use a plate)
+- 5-6 cloves Star Anise Lightly crushed (use a plate or bowl

 - 4 sprigs Fresh Thyme